davidlarcher/YOLO/README.md

 # YOLO
 YOLO algorithm for computer vision

+1 - install git-lfs on that device (per local repository) because it contains a large pre-trained model

-1 - first clone this repository
+2 - Clone this repository

+git clone link

 2- create a virtualenv